bennylope/bennylope.github.com/_drafts/2015-03-07-reqs-and-specs.md

 quickly and you can stop and say great, now let's check this out.
 Does this work?
 Does this do what we want it to do?
 How does it feel?
 Ok, let's fix this, let's redo it maybe.

+### Why?
+The project goals

+### What?
+The project requirements

+### How?
+The project specifications

+The pedantic reader might at this point that specifications may really describe in grave detail the 'what' rather than a 'how' activity.

 ### Specified requirements and prototypes